EFavDB/efavdb.github.io-src/content/articles/statistics/ranking-revisited.md

 We consider each of the four ranking methods we've discussed here to be interesting and useful -- the three Bayesian ranking systems, as well as [EM's original system](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html), which works well when one only needs to protect against false positives (again, we note that Bayesian method 2 was also considered by EM in a [follow-up](http://www.evanmiller.org/bayesian-average-ratings.html) to his original post).
 In practice, the three Bayesian approaches will each tend to return similar, but sometimes slightly different rankings.
 With regards to "correctness", the essential point is that each method is well-motivated and avoids the common pitfalls.
 However, the final method is the easiest to apply, so it might be the most practical.

-To apply the Bayesian methods, one must specify the $a$ and $b$ values defining the prior, (\ref{BR}).
+To apply the Bayesian methods, one must specify the $a$ and $b$ values defining the prior, (\ref{bayes_rule}).
 We suggest three methods for choosing these: 1) Choose these values to provide a good approximation to your actual distribution, fitting only to items for which you have good statistics.
 2) A/B test to get the ranking that optimizes some quantity you are interested in, e.g. clicks.
 3) Heuristics: For example, if simplicity is key, choose $a= b =1$, which biases towards an up-vote rate of $0.5$.
 If a conservative estimate is desired for new items, one can set $b$ larger than $a$.
 Finally, if you want to raise the number of actual votes required before the sample rates dominate, simply increase the values of $a$ and $b$ accordingly.

 To conclude, we present some example output in the table below.
 We show values for the Wilson score $p_W$, with $z_{\alpha/2}$ set to $1.281$ in (\ref{emsol}) (the value [reddit uses](https://github.com/reddit/reddit/blob/62db2373f2555df17ebeb13968e243fccfbeff5f/r2/r2/lib/db/_sorts.pyx)), and the seed score $\tilde{p}$, with $a$ and $b$ set to $1$ in (\ref{final}).
 Notice that the two scores are in near-agreement for the last item shown, which has already accumulated a fair number of votes.
 However, $p_W$ is significantly lower than $\tilde{p}$ for each of the first three items.
 For example, the third has an up-vote rate of $66%$, but is only given a Wilson score of $0.32$: This means that it would be ranked below any mature item having an up-vote rate at least this high -- including fairly unpopular items liked by only one in three!
 This observation explains why it is nearly impossible to have new comments noticed on a reddit thread that has already hit the front page.
 Were reddit to move to a ranking system that were less pessimistic of new comments, its mature threads might remain dynamic.